oils-for-unix/oils/mycpp/README.md

     hi

 To run mycpp, you should first build Python 3.10 (which has the `match` statement and enhanced `ast` module).
-This will take a few minutes:
+First install dependencies of CPython:

+    # We need libssl-dev, libffi-dev, zlib1g-dev to bootstrap Python
+    oil$ build/dev.sh ubuntu-deps

+And then download and build it:

     oil$ soil/deps-tar.sh download-py3
     oil$ soil/deps-tar.sh layer-py3